-Preservationists Blog is written by APLNJ's Wildlife Policy Specialist: Sue Russell
+Preservationists' Blog is written by APLNJ's Wildlife Policy DIRECTOR: Susan Russell

 Letter: Deer Contraceptives: It's About the Politics and Science

 Hilltop Conservancy Treasurer Theresa Trapp (Deer Contraceptives: It's All About the Math posted on Feb.
 14) omits key facts when claiming that the annual killing of deer at Hilltop and in South Mountain Reservation is somehow more effective than non-lethal approaches.

 First, there is established science: the white-tail's breeding ecology.
 Deer, especially previously non-hunted populations, respond to hunting pressure with higher fecundity.
 Hunting stimulates breeding by increasing carrying capacity.
 Fewer competitors results in more food for surviving females, earlier pregnancies, better neonatal health, and larger litters.
 Non-hunted sites show no increase in breeding.